rochiecuevas/shared_accommodations/README.md

 data = airbnb_rate
 ```

-The steps followed for data cleaning were:
+The steps followed for data analysis followed were:
-1. Extract the year substring from the values in the `date` column.
+1. Extract the year substring from the values in the "date" column.
-2. For each year of Airbnb data, extract the relevant rows from the daframe, put the rows in a separate dataframe(e.g., " and then group the data based on neighbourhood and get the mean.
+2. Create separate dataframes for each year (e.g., "data_year_2015").
-3. Rename the "Average annual rate" for clarity.
+3. Calculate the annual average rent for each dataframe.
-4. Merge the year dataframes on `neighbourhood`, and rename the columns.
+4. Merge the year dataframes based on "neighbourhood", and rename the columns according to year.
-5. Create column entitled `District`.
+5. Create column entitled "District".
-6. Populate the `District` column by filtering through lists of San Francisco districts.
+6. Populate the "District" column by finding the neighbourhood names in one of five lists of districts.
-7. Save the dataframe as a csv file.
+7. Save the dataframe as `airbnbdataanalysis.csv`.

 #### Long-term rental data
 Data from [`rent_raw.csv`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/Rent_Analysis.ipynb) was loaded as the `rent_df` dataframe.
 Calculating the yearly rate for each neighbourhood was done as follows:
-1. Create a user-defined function (`totals`) that automatically calculates yearly totals per neighbourhood.
+1. Create a user-defined function ("totals") that automatically calculates yearly totals per neighbourhood.
-2. Create a list of months in two-digit combinations.
+2. Create a list of years in two-digit combinations.
-3. Use a list comprehension that uses the `totals` function.
+3. Use a list comprehension that uses the "totals" function to calculate yearly totals.
-4. Create the dataframe `year_rent_df` which has each year and neighbourhoods as keys.
+4. Create the dataframe "year_rent_df" in which year and neighbourhoods are the column headers.
-5. Calculate the mean of Airbnb rental for each year-neighbourhood pair.
+5. Calculate the mean of long-term rental for each year-neighbourhood pair.
 6. Add geolocation data extracted from Google Maps Geocoding API.
 7. Save the dataframe as a csv file, `yearly_rent.csv`.
 .